-- 1. Supervising, coordinating, and providing care to each assigned member (except for well woman exams and children's dental services when provided without a PCP referral), - 2.
-Initiating referrals for medically necessary specialty care, - 3.
-Maintaining continuity of care for each assigned member, - 4.
-Maintaining the member's medical record, including documentation of all services provided to the member by the PCP, as well as any specialty or referral services including behavioral health, - 5.
-Utilizing the AHCCCS approved EPSDT Tracking form, - 6.
-Providing clinical information regarding member's health and medications to the treating provider, including behavioral health providers, within 10 business days of a request from the provider, - 7.
-If serving children, enrolling as a Vaccines for Children (VFC) provider, and - 8.
+- 1. Supervising, coordinating, and providing care to each assigned member (except for well-woman exams and children's dental services when provided without a PCP referral). - 2.
+Initiating referrals for medically necessary specialty care. - 3.
+Maintaining continuity of care for each assigned member. - 4.
+Maintaining the member's medical record, including documentation of all services provided to the member by the PCP, as well as any specialty or referral services including behavioral health. - 5.
+Utilizing the AHCCCS approved EPSDT Clinical Sample Template. - 6.
+Providing clinical information regarding member's health and medications to the treating provider, including behavioral health providers, within 10 business days of a request from the provider. - 7.
+If serving children, enrolling as a VFC provider. - 8.
 Checking the Arizona State Board of Pharmacy Controlled Substance Prescription Monitoring Program (CSPMP) when prescribing controlled medications in accordance with A.R.S § 36-2606.

 Refer to requirements specified in AMPM Policy 510.